 Open Garden - Dot Crowe

-Dot Crowe is kindly opening her garden on the following Saturday dates: 16th, 23rd & 30th June, from 12 noon until 5pm and on the following Sunday dates 17th, 24th & 1st July 12 noon until 5pm, with donations to Garden Organic in lieu of entry fee.
+Dot Crowe is kindly opening her garden on Saturday 30th June, from 12 noon until 5pm and on the following Sunday dates 17th, 24th & 1st July 12 noon until 5pm, with donations to Garden Organic in lieu of entry fee.

 For those wishing to visit a garden with organic cottage garden principles you'll find many interesting nooks and crannies to see and explore.
 Dot and Geoff have spent over thirty years working and developing the garden with many seats to sit, look and relax.
 The garden was first opened by Garden Organic (formally HDRA) in 2000.
 The perennial garden includes papaver poppies, peonies and blooming hellebores and has 12 varieties of apple trees, singles, doubles and trebles-all of different varieties.
 The archway into the garden is made up of four apple trees on one side and four pears on the other, for example Spartan apple is twined with Winter Nellis pear.